Solution | RFM Segmentation#

 Once the Solution has been added to your space, move ahead to Data Requirements.

-After meeting the technical requirements below, self-managed users can install the Solution in one of two ways:
+After meeting the technical requirements below, self-managed users can install the Solution with the following instructions:

-On your Dataiku instance connected to the internet, click + New Project > Dataiku Solutions > Search for RFM Segmentation.
+From the Design homepage of a Dataiku instance connected to the internet, click + Dataiku Solutions.

 Alternatively, download the Solution’s .zip project file, and import it to your Dataiku instance as a new project.